pavondunbar/Samplechain/README.md

 # Samplechain

-Samplechain is a Substrate-based, Ethereum-compatible Layer 1 blockchain built by [Devolved AI](https://devolvedai.com).
-It combines the Polkadot SDK with the Frontier EVM stack to deliver a chain that natively supports both Substrate pallets and Solidity smart contracts, with a focus on AI and machine learning applications.
+Samplechain is a Substrate-based, Ethereum-compatible Layer 1 blockchain.
+It combines the Polkadot SDK with the Frontier EVM stack to deliver a chain that natively supports both Substrate pallets and Solidity smart contracts.

 ## Key Features